 Welcome to New York Institute of Technology's online course catalog.
-Use this searchable resource to find detailed information about all of NYIT's schools, colleges, and degree programs, including descriptions of the faculty members and courses.
-You will also note resources such as student activities and global programs that enhance and expand life at NYIT.
+Use this searchable resource to find detailed information about all of our schools, colleges, and degree programs, including descriptions of the faculty and courses.
+You will also note resources such as student activities and global programs that enhance and expand life at New York Institute of Technology.